 1 teaspoon salt

 In a mixing bowl, add all ingredients and toss gently to combine.
 Allow to sit at room temperature for 20 to 40 minutes, letting the flavors marry, mixing occasionally.
-Toss the garbanzo salad and
+Toss the garbanzo salad and serve.

 yields approximately 8 servings